 We believe the stacked housing arrangement is the best way to implement Kalsi Seals in extreme high pressure equipment, such as high pressure washpipe assemblies, rotating control devices (RCDs), hydraulic swivels, and side port cement swivels.
-Chapter E4 shows how to use the stacked housing arrangement in high pressure washpipe assemblies, and Chapter E5 shows how to use them in high pressure side port swivels.
+Section E shows how to use the stacked housing arrangement in high pressure side port swivels and washpipe assemblies.

 Handbook revision 20 also includes updates to Chapters, C1, C13, C14, D1, D2, D6, D12, D19, and Appendices 1 and 3.
 These updates range from substantive technical changes to changes that are purely cosmetic or editorial in nature.
 For example, Chapter D12 now includes test data illustrating why we recommend against using grease with typical elastomer-type Kalsi-brand rotary shaft seals.